OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 The encryption must be implemented so that the secret key is stored in the Keychain with secure settings, ideally `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`.
 This ensures the usage of hardware-backed storage mechanisms.
 Make sure that the `AccessControlFlags` are set according to the security policy of the keys in the KeyChain.

 [Generic examples of using the KeyChain](https://developer.apple.com/library/content/samplecode/GenericKeychain/Introduction/Intro.html#//apple_ref/doc/uid/DTS40007797-Intro-DontLinkElementID_2 "GenericKeyChain") to store, update, and delete data can be found in the official Apple documentation.
-The official Apple documentation also includes an example of using [TouchID and passcode protected keys](https://developer.apple.com/library/content/samplecode/KeychainTouchID/Listings/KeychainTouchID_AAPLLocalAuthenticationTestsViewController_m.html#//apple_ref/doc/uid/TP40014530-KeychainTouchID_AAPLLocalAuthenticationTestsViewController_m-DontLinkElementID_10 "KeychainTouchID").
+The official Apple documentation also includes an example of using [Touch ID and passcode protected keys](https://developer.apple.com/library/content/samplecode/KeychainTouch ID/Listings/KeychainTouch ID_AAPLLocalAuthenticationTestsViewController_m.html#//apple_ref/doc/uid/TP40014530-KeychainTouch ID_AAPLLocalAuthenticationTestsViewController_m-DontLinkElementID_10 "KeychainTouch ID").

 Here is sample Swift code you can use to create keys (Notice the `kSecAttrTokenID as String: kSecAttrTokenIDSecureEnclave`: this indicates that we want to use the Secure Enclave directly.):